dundalek/dinodoc/doc/guide.md

   :output-path "docs"})
 ```

-1) Polylith repo contains `doc/` directory with markdown files, but it does not contain `cljdoc.edn` for curation so `doc-tree` is defined manually.
+1. Polylith repo contains `doc/` directory with markdown files, but it does not contain `cljdoc.edn` for curation so `doc-tree` is defined manually.
-2) Passing curated `doc-tree` to the input.
+2. Passing curated `doc-tree` to the input.
-3) Rendering all components in top-level would look crowded, so inputs passed as maps with customized `:outdir` option to add nesting under `Components` directory.
+3. Rendering all components in top-level would look crowded, so inputs passed as maps with customized `:outdir` option to add nesting under `Components` directory.

 In the future it might be useful to have an integration with Polylith that would automatically handle projects, bases and components.

 ### Image assets

-Currently Dinodoc copies over only markdown files, so any other assets like images need to be copied manually, for example using [babashka.fs](https://github.com/babashka/fs).
+Currently Dinodoc only copies over markdown files.
+Any other assets like images need to be copied manually, for example using [babashka.fs](https://github.com/babashka/fs).

 ```clojure
 (require '[babashka.fs :as fs])